daniela-venuta/SOEN357-Mini-Project/index.md

 <details>
   <summary><strong style="font-size:1.17em">Experience with Technology and Fitness Apps</strong></summary>

-<hr><p>The final section evaluated the user's experience with technology and how they interacted with social media and friends on social media.
+<br><p>The final section evaluated the user's experience with technology and how they interacted with social media and friends on social media.
 It gathered information on their motivations and frustrations with health apps, and determined whether they were more or less likely to use apps depending on certain social factors.</p>

 <p>As can be seen in the charts below, most of our respondents are very active on social media, as it takes up more than 2 hours of their day, making the inclusion of social media into our application an interesting path to explore, however, the results are much more mixed in terms of whether they would like to see the activity of others shared.</p>